AdobeDocs/campaign.en/help/v8/connect/ac-rtcdp.md

 :arrow_upper_right: Learn more about RTCDP in [this section](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html?lang=en)

+:arrow_upper_right: Learn how to implement and use RTCDP with Campaign in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/aep-sources-destinations/get-started-sources-destinations.html?lang=en#integrating-with-adobe-experience-cloud)

 :speech_balloon: As a Managed Cloud Service user, [contact Adobe](start/support.md#support) to connect RTCDP and Campaign.